amejiarosario/amejiarosario.github.io/source/_posts/2014-02-15-cheap-airplay-receiver-with-raspberry-pi.markdown

 title: "Cheap Airplay receiver with Raspberry Pi"
 date: 2014-02-15 13:59:26 -0400
 comments: true
-categories: [raspberry pi, apple, airplay, raspbian]
+categories: [raspberry pi, apple, airplay]
 ---

 I got excited about the idea of having a Raspberry Pi.
 It is in essence one of the smallest complete computer that you can get for $35 bucks!
 Ok, after I got one I had to do something useful with it...
 So I make it a Airplay receiver to play music remotely from any of my apple devices!